ulfschneider/breakdown/README.md

 ## Pulling from Jira

-In the Packages menu, select **Breakdown → Pull from Jira** to get your selected Jira dataset into Atom.
+Select **Packages → Breakdown → Pull from Jira** to get your selected Jira dataset into Atom.
 Whenever you pull the Jira dataset into your Atom editor, all contents of the editor will be overwritten by the downloaded Jira dataset.

 Optionally, you can define in your configuration section to visualize the epic link key for stories and the parent issue key for sub-tasks.